amwolff/oa/README.md

 # Olsztyńskie Autobusy
 <!-- Infrastructure to pull, retain and represent real-time data collected from Olsztyn public transportation vehicles -->
 ## About
-Olsztyńskie Autobusy was a project that combined harvesting vehicles data from systems of Olsztyn public transportation agency, serving current data for web app users and retaining that data.
+Olsztyńskie Autobusy combine harvesting vehicles data from systems of Olsztyn public transportation agency, serving current data for web app users and retaining that data.

 [![Screenshot](screenshot.png "https://autobusy.olsztyn.pl")](https://autobusy.olsztyn.pl)

-Quite simply built (I believe exception might be that data pulling part), it's modular microservice architecture divided into front/back-end.
+Quite simply built (I believe exception might be that data pulling part), it has modular microservice architecture divided into front/back-end.
 Main part of this infrastructure is the data harvester service and a Postgres instance.

-## Start an instance
+## Build & Run
-In order to start a dockerized instance locally you will need to obtain session cookie and build services from source.
+In order to start a dockerized instance locally, you will need to obtain session cookie and build services from source.
 This walk-through assumes you have Go & Docker installed and configured.

 Clone repository: